Pemain2197/A-New-Dawn/README.md

 In fact, The original album has over 19 soundtracks
 # Attention
 All soundtracks in this mod isn't mine.
-The soundtracks are made by Timothy Seals
+The soundtracks are originally made by Timothy Seals